jdcera4/holbertonschool-higher_level_programming/README.md

 # Holberton School System Engineering & DevOps Track

 ## Description
 At Holberton School, we learn by doing.
-We have projects everyday that we have to push on GitHub in order for an automatic review to be done.
-This repository contains directories each corresponding to a system engineering or DevOps project.
-These projects are part of the Holberton School year 1 curriculum.
-In these projects, we cover everything from the basics of the Linux Shell, Bash commands, Bash scripting, networking, APIs, and web-stack debugging to more advanced topics.
+We have projects every day that we have to push on GitHub for an automatic review to take place.
+This repository contains directories, each of which corresponds to a Python project.
+These projects are part of the Holberton School Year 1 curriculum.
+In these projects, we cover everything from python basics to object-oriented programming.

 ## Table of contents
 Directories | Description